AmplitudeAudio/sdk/docs/content/docs/project-setup/07-sound-object.md

 Amplitude supports 03 (three) kinds of sound objects:

 - [Sound]({{< relref "08-sound" >}}): The most basic sound object.
 It references a single audio file.
 - [Collection]({{< relref "09-collection" >}}): A container sound object.
-It manages a set of Sound and decides how and when to play them through a [scheduler]({{< relref "09-collection#scheduler" >}}).
+It manages a set of sounds and decides how and when to play them through a [scheduler]({{< relref "09-collection#scheduler" >}}).
 - [Switch Container]({{< relref "10-switch-container" >}}): A container sound object.
 It can automatically play or schedule the playback of a sound object (Sound or Collection), according to the active state of a specific [switch]({{< relref "06-switch" >}}).

-Each of those sound object have in common the following set of properties:
+Each of those sound objects has in common the following set of properties:

 ## id

 `uint64` `required`

 A unique identifier for the sound object.
 This will be used later by the engine and other sound objects to get a reference to this one.
-This value should be different to `0`.
+This value should be different from `0`.

 ## name